credibledoc/credible-doc/log-combiner-parent/log-combiner/README.md

 is not defined in command line, default value is `log-combiner.properties` located in the same folder, next to the log-combiner-1.0.4.jar file.
 If the configuration file not found then all files will be merged by last modification time.
+* `targetFileName` (optional, default value "combined.txt") file name where all source log files will be combined.

 ## Configuration file log-combiner.properties